Student Health Services (SHS)

 The Women's Center

 The Women's Center is located in 249 Robert M. Smith Student Center.
 Women and men who experience sexual violence can speak with Women's Center staff about available services and options for reporting the incident.
-Assistance and support will be provided to the student without revealing the student's identity.
-Staff will report the nature, date, time and general location of the incident to the Title IX Coordinator only after consulting with the student to ensure that no personally identifying details are shared.

 The Office of Student Conduct

 The office's mission is to address violations of the Student Code of Conduct.
 If you are aware of a violation of the Student Code of Conduct or you are a victim of a crime including sexual assault, sexual harassment, dating violence, domestic violence, or stalking, you may submit a conduct referral.
 Please click Conduct Referral or visit www.sru.edu/studentconduct and click on the Student Conduct Referral link.
 The conduct referrals are reviewed during university business hours.
 If you have questions, please call the office at the above mentioned number.
 If you have an immediate safety concern, please contact University Police at 724.738.3333; University Police is open 24 hours a day, 7 days a week, 365 days a year.